Frequently Asked Questions by Parents

 - How can a liberal arts education help my son/daughter in the job market?

-When should my son/daughter begin using the Career Services Office?
-We recommend that all first year students visit the Career Services office to become familiar with the many resources we offer.
-Career Services offers resources on choosing a major and research material for 1st and 2nd year students to learn more about specific careers and occupations.
+When should my son/daughter begin using the XPD Office?
+We recommend that all first year students become familiar with the many resources we offer.
+XPD - Experience & Professional Development offers resources on choosing a major and research material for 1st and 2nd year students to learn more about specific careers and occupations.
 We also offer self-assessment inventories which help many students define their strengths and talents which can make choosing a major or career more clearly defined.

-For juniors and seniors, Career Services provides resources for internships, summer employment, full-time employment, volunteer opportunities, and graduate school information.
-During the job search process, we meet with students throughout the year, helping with resume writing, cover letter formatting, and job search strategies.
+For juniors and seniors, XPD provides resources for internships, fellowships, summer employment, full-time employment, volunteer opportunities, and graduate school information.
+During the search process, we meet with students throughout the year, helping with resume writing, cover letter formatting, and search strategies.
 We also offer many programs outside of the office at CSB and SJU to help students learn more about career choices and give networking opportunities with CSB/SJU alums.
 Check out our Calendar of Events for specific programs coming up!

-Career Services offers many resources for 1st and 2nd year students who are choosing a major.
-Our Career Advisors and Counselors can meet individually with students to go over options for making this decision.
+XPD - Experience & Professional Development offers many resources for 1st and 2nd year students who are choosing a major.
+Our Career Coaches can meet individually with students to go over options for making this decision.
 We educate students to let them know that an academic major is not the only predictor of career choice (see "What Can I do with a Major in...".)
-There are also many programs offered throughout the year, like our Career Exploration Series, for students to attend and learn more about majors.
+There are also many programs offered throughout the year for students to attend and learn more about majors.

 Before students can start choosing majors and careers, they need to focus on learning more about themselves.
 Asking students the questions, "Who am I?
 What's important to me? and What do I want to do with my life?" are a start in the exploration of one's interests, skills, values, and personality characteristics.
 Also looking at what subject areas students are interested in testing out and asking questions like: "What classes did you enjoy and do well in during your high school years?
 What activities did you enjoy from summer jobs, part-time jobs, and volunteer and extra-curricular experiences?
 What skills have others complimented you on?" help students begin to analyze their motivations and passions in deciding majors and careers.